huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cbh_flavors.md

 * `region` - (Optional, String) Specifies the region in which to query the data source.
   If omitted, the provider-level region will be used.

+* `action` - (Optional, String) Specifies the action of querying instances specification information.
+  The valid values are as follows:
+  + **create**: Query instance specification information that can be created.
+  + **update**: Query instance specification information that can be updated.

+  If omitted, the CBH specifications that can be created will be queried.

+* `spec_code` - (Optional, String) Specifies the ID of the CBH specification, the query result shows all specifications that can be changed by this specification.
+This parameter is required when `action` is set to **update**.

 * `asset` - (Optional, Int) Specifies the number of CBH assets.

 * `type` - (Optional, String) Specifies the type of CBH specification.
 The value can be: